dahlia25/dsp/03-command_line.md

 `echo 'a b c' | xargs rmdir`

-> > Directories 'a', 'b' and 'c' will be deleted after the code aboveis executed.
+> > Directories 'a', 'b' and 'c' will be deleted after the code aboveis executed